Skip to content

 2. Deploy the first cluster (the example here uses kubectx to set the kubectl context))

-kubectx us
+kubectx west

 3. Deploy the second cluster

-kubectx eu
+kubectx east

 4. Switch back to the first cluster, and simulate a regional failure by removing the PingFederate cluster entirely:

-kubectx us
+kubectx west

 helm uninstall example